engineyard/ey-docs/pages/appcloud_faq.md

   * Staging environments.
 Use our cloning feature to quickly clone your current production environment.
   * Experimentation and exploration with Engine Yard's [[battle-ready stack|http://www.engineyard.com/technology/stack]].

-Users who need specific compliance needs, such as SAS 70, should consider our dedicated [[http://www.engineyard.com/products/private-cloud|private cloud offerings]].
+Users who need specific compliance needs, such as SAS 70, should consider our dedicated [[private cloud offerings|http://www.engineyard.com/]].

 ## What types of applications will run on Engine Yard AppCloud?